Gluten free diets seem like a fad, but Celiac sufferers know otherwise. The fact is that pet dogs can also have this food sensitivity.

 Most animals are unaffected, but going gluten-free works wonders for some dogs.

 Gluten, and its effects on the body, is poorly understood.
-Folks eat foods containing it and have no clue.
 This hereditary disease starts in the small intestine and leads to malnutrition which, in turn, leads to other health problems.
 More research is needed, especially on how gluten can affect canines.

 Be sure to get a quality grain free dog food if you think gluten negatively affects your dog.